|Parish | Peculiar | Pedantry | Personal | Photos | Plateways | Positronics | Post | Professional | Programme | Programming | Places|

-Jan-Mar in 2015 we are circumnavigating South America in the MV Prinsendam.
-This is a 10-week cruise, the longest we have undertaken, and hits several of the items on our bucket list:
+Jan-Mar in 2015 we circumnavigated South America in the MV Prinsendam.
+This was a 10-week cruise, the longest we have undertaken, and hit several of the items on our bucket list:

 There are a number of lessons learnt on this cruise that need to be carried forward to the next.
 These are:

 Then in November, we travelled to Norfolk Island with our regular companions, the Morgans and the Robinsons (women turning 65 occasion).
 Read all about it in Barb's blog,